Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 So, we can now act.
 But there are times when we withhold, not judgment, but action.
 So, you can still judge in your mind and wait and see.
 Maybe this person will surprise you.
 Maybe you were wrong.
 That’s a separate action: judging, and then the action, the practical determination of what you’re going to do about it.
 It’s separate from the actual judgment.
 So, I break it down and be a lot more logical about it, a lot more clear about it.
 And then once you do that, then all the mysticism disappears and it’s just think well and act well.

 Stefan Ravalli: Yeah.
 I don’t know if this is at all relevant to the subject, but did you know that a lot of what funded the Hitler philosophy was ancient, esoteric, yogic philosophy and text?

 Stefan Ravalli: Oh man.
 They were all Vedic scholars.
-There’s these four horsemen of the apocalypse, one of the four horsemen.
-He had Bhagavad Gita on his pocket.
+I mean they had like, what was it?
+Which guy was it?
+Not [INAUDIBLE].
+Who’s the other guy?
+Himmler.
+Himmler’s like there’s these four horsemen of the apocalypse, one of the four horsemen.
+He had a Bhagavad Gita on his pocket.
 That’s basically like the bible of yogis.